 The video describes the value of being self-employed for people with developmental disabilities and their caregivers.
 It highlights 3 successful businesses and how they got started.

 How does self-employment affect income?

 One of the many benefits of self-employment is that it generates income.
-Self-employment income may affect levels of income support received from government programs for persons with disabilities.
+Self-employment income may affect levels of income support received from government programs.
 Check with the program to ask how any income from self-employment may affect funding or services.

 - Assured Income for the Severely Handicapped (AISH)

 - Persons with Developmental Disabilities

 - Alberta Works – Income Support - Barriers to Full Employment

 Developing new skills and being active in the community can be reasons enough to consider self-employment.
 Finding the right self-employment opportunity for a person with a disability will take planning and the help of friends, family and community partners.